xoldyckk/jbook-initial/README.md

 There is a special function embedded into the source code of the code editor called show().
 This show function embeds whatever is written inside it into the #root element of the preview window.
-So, you can try out writing some HTML code inside the show() function.
-Like <h1>Hello</h1> and see the text "Hello" on the preview window.
+So, you can try out writing some HTML code inside the show() function and see it being rendered in the preview window.

 Whenever you're done writing code click on the save button on the bottom right on the page.
 It will save your code/text inside a file called notebook.js and load it back up when you re-run the app.